 Be Thankful

-It’s been a difficult year for everyone, which is why it’s important for everyone to say what they are thankful for.
-Counting your blessings puts a positive spin on the day and prepares you for a happier new year.
+It’s important for everyone to say what they are thankful for.
+Counting your blessings puts a positive spin on the day and prepares you for a happier year ahead.